picandocodigo/List-Category-Posts/readme.txt

 Widget built for WordPress 2.8's Widget API, so you need at least WP 2.8 to use the widget.

 = 0.9 =
 Template system has changed.
-Custom templates should be stored in wordpress theme folder.
+Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.17 =
+* Major rewrite.
+The whole code was rewritten using objects.
+It's easier now to develop for List Category Posts.
+* Both STYLESHEETPATH and TEMPLATEPATH are checked for templates.

 = 0.16.1 =
 * Fixed shortcode nesting.